Electromorphous/SSLPrograms/README.md

 # SSLPrograms
 ### Lex and Yacc programs for college
-Refer the manual for instructions on execution
+Refer [the installation manual](InstallationManual.pdf) for instructions on execution